manisa1/it-thesis/README.md

 ### **Our Research Focus**

-We study a specific recommendation system called **DCCF** (Disentangled Contrastive Collaborative Filtering) and test:
+We compare **6 different recommendation systems** from 2019-2025 and test:
-1. **How well does it handle changing noise patterns?**
+1. **How well does each method handle changing noise patterns?**
-2. **Can we make it more robust without changing its core design?**
+2. **Which models are most robust to real-world conditions?**
+3. **What can we learn about recommendation system behavior under noise?**

 ### **What Makes This Research Important?**